projectatomic/atomic-enterprise-training/eap-latest-setup.md

 (ae-master.example.com) was present in both the `master` and the `node` section.

-Effectively, Ansible is going to install and configure both the master and node software on `ae-master.example.com`.
-Later, we will modify the Ansible configuration to add the extra nodes.
+Effectively, Ansible is going to install and configure node software on all the nodes and master software just on `ae-master.example.com` .

 There was also some information about "regions" and "zones" in the hosts file.
 Let's talk about those concepts now.